bomonike/bomonike.github.io/anyscale-ray.md

 <i>{{ page.excerpt }}</i>
 {% include _toc.html %}

+This article defines how you can run a large set of <strong>MCP servers</strong> serving lots of AI Agents in production mode.

+The contribution of this article is use of CI/CD pipline that <strong>automates setup</strong> using Enterprise Anyscale (Ray.io) locally (on a MacMini) and within AWS, Azure, GCP, Digital Ocean, Hertzer (and other) clouds.

 ## Why Ray / Anyscale?

 Ray enables developers to run Python code at scale on <strong>Kubernetes clusters</strong> by abstracting orchestration on individual machines.

+Workloads to use Ray for:
+   * Data processing
+   * Parallel processing Python code (using ray.remote)
+   * Reinforcement learning
+   * Distributed training
+   * Hyperparameter tuning
+   * Batch & Online inference

 Ray is a high-performance distributed execution framework targets large-scale machine learning and reinforcement learning applications.
 Ray's MLOps ecosystem includes features for:
    * Developer tools